nathanael-fijalkow/games_book/7_Concurrent/discounted.md

 ````

-We will use this game  $G$ as an example to illustrate how to make the $\Delta-function deterministic for concurrent games while having the same value and a similar optimal strategy.
+We will use this game  $G$ as an example to illustrate how to make the $\dest$-function deterministic for concurrent games while having the same value and a similar optimal strategy.

 ```{figure} ./../FigAndAlgos/7-fig:sqroot2.png